tmclavis/LIDAR_PROC/README.md

 ## Introduction

-This project proposes a real-time semantic segmentation method using LiDAR sensors.
-The method combines SalsaNext with semantic forecasting to enhance the object recognition capabilities of autonomous vehicles.
+This project proposes a real-time ground region segmentation method using point clouds.

 ## Features